bkryza/clang-uml/docs/quick_start.md

 To add an initial class diagram to your project, follow these steps:

-1. Enter your projects top level directory and run:
+1. Enter your project's top level directory and run:
     ```bash
     clang-uml --init
     ```